ambonvik/cimba/docs/background.rst

 object-orientation with classes and inheritance was only part of the experience, and perhaps not the most important part.

-The most powerful concept was the *coroutine*, in particular for simulation work.
-This generalizes the concept of a subroutine to several parallel threads of execution that are non-preemptively scheduled.
+The most powerful concept for simulation work was the *coroutine*.
+This generalizes the concept of a subroutine to several parallel threads of execution that co-exist and are non-preemptively scheduled.
 Combined with object-orientation, this means that one can describe a class of objects as independent threads of execution, often infinite loops, where the object's code just does its own thing.
 The complexity in the simulated world then arises from the interactions between the active processes and various other passive objects, while the description of each entity's actions is very natural.

 Coroutines received significant academic interest in the early years, but were then overshadowed by the object-oriented inheritance mechanisms.
 It seems that current